scionwest/aws-lambda-dart-runtime/README.md

 - Attaches the Basic Lambda Execution policy
 - Deploys the AWS Lambda

 You can run the same `deploy.sh` script a 2nd time to re-compile changes to the `api.dart` source code and have those changes re-deployed into AWS.
+Each time the script is created, the Docker image is rebuilt and a new Container is started.
+The previous Container is removed.
+If the script ever failed during the cleanup then you could end up with orphaned Containers that will need to be manually cleaned up.
+Only the latest container created is auto-removed.

+**NOTE**: In some instances the IAM Role doesn't get the Trust Policy attached quickly enough on the AWS end.
+This causes the initial Lambda creation to fail.
+You can run the `deploy.sh` script a 2nd time and it will complete the deployment.
+Running the script anytime after the successful function deployment will run the updates without issue.